Jimmyu2foru18/Jimmyu2foru18/README.md

 I got into Computer Science because I wanted to understand how things I use every day actually worked.
 My intrest started with hardware taking apart old microsoft computers in the early 2000's and it moved towards a intrest into software as I learned how thisgs were made in college.
-Building computers and making software from scratch became a educational hobby in which I enjoy, but only if I can build it right—solid architecture, clean abstractions, no cutting corners.
+Building computers and making software from scratch became a educational hobby in which I enjoy, but only if I can build it right.
+Solid architecture, clean abstractions, no cutting corners.
 I want to create things with a strong foundation so the core of all projects are solid and can be built upon further, I focus on composable foundations that scale and let things grow from there.

 ---